rptcloud/ansible_training/lab05-playbooks.md

 Let's go ahead and review the output again.
 We'll only be looking at the relevant bits of information to avoid redundancy:

 - `PLAY [Configure Database Servers]` - As you can see, we now have a second play added to our output
 - `TASK [Gathering Facts]` - Pay attention here.
-The IP addresses listed for this play should be the IPs configured in your `dbservers` host group.
+The IP addresses listed for this play should be the IPs configured in your `windows` host group.
-- `TASK [Add Postgres]` - Again, this should have returned a `changed` instead of `ok`, as we are installing PostgreSQL for the first time.
+- `TASK [Download the Apache installer]` - Again, this should have returned a `changed` instead of `ok`, as we are downloading Apache for the first time.
+- `TASK [Install MSI]` - This should be changed, since we are installing Apache for the first time.
 - `PLAY RECAP` - You should now see all four of your servers listed in the output here.

 At this point, we should have a fully functioning Ansible playbook that configures both your web servers and your database servers.
 More to the point, we now have usable code that we can store in source control and use as a part of our provisioning pipelines.
 This is the first step towards turning Ansible from a useful command line utility into a robust Infrastructure as Code tool.
 In future labs, we will discuss how to make this even more robust.